Saint Anne Church (Waterbury, Connecticut)

-Saint Anne Church, formally the Shrine of Saint Anne for Mothers, is a Roman Catholic church located in the South End neighborhood of Waterbury, CT, part of All Saints Parish (Todos Los Santos).
+Saint Anne Church, formally the Shrine of Saint Anne for Mothers, is a Roman Catholic church located in the South End neighborhood of Waterbury, Connecticut, part of All Saints Parish (Todos Los Santos).
 Saint Anne Parish was founded in 1886 to serve city's the French-Catholic population.
 For nearly 100 years, two 100 foot steeples served as a prominent Waterbury landmark; however, due to ongoing structural problems, the spires were carefully removed in 2019 and stored for possible reconstruction.

 In 2017, Archbishop Leonard Blair merged several other parishes into Saint Anne's, renaming the consolidated parish as All Saints.
-Nearby Our Lady of Lourdes church, erected as a in independent parish in 1899, and consolidated into All Saints in 2017, is the parish's second worship site.
+Nearby Our Lady of Lourdes church, erected as a in independent parish in 1899, and consolidated into All Saints/Todos Los Santos in 2017, is the parish's second worship site.
+In 2023, another Church, St. Francis Xavier, joined the parish.

 History

 Saint Anne

 The French Catholic community of Waterbury first met at the old Universalist Trinity chapel on Grand Street.
 In April 1886 Bishop Lawrence S. McMahon, appointed Father Joseph W. Fones of Watertown to organize a parish.
 About two weeks later Father Fones first celebrated Mass at the Grand Street hall for the French congregation.
 Mostly French Canadian immigrants from Quebec, they chose St. Anne as the patroness of the parish.
 The parish's first church was built in 1888–1889 on Dover Street and dedicated on January 27, 1889.

 By 1895, Father Joseph E. Bourret replaced the original school opened in September 1890 in the church basement with a red brick school on Dover Street.
 It was staffed by the Sisters of the Congregation of Notre Dame.
 After 102 years of service, the parish school closed its doors in 1992.

 Construction of a larger church building on South Main St. began in 1906.
 By 1910 the basement was completed and the parish began to use it for services. completion was delayed for a time to accumulate the necessary funds and also due to the First World War.
 According to Ruth Glasser, curator of the "In the Shadow of St. Anne's" exhibit at the Mattatuck Museum, "This church was literally built on the nickels and dimes of its congregation."
 The finished church was dedicated on December 17, 1922, dedicated by Bishop John J. Nilan, of the Diocese of Hartford.

 In 2005, it became a shrine for mothers and began displaying relics attributed to Saint Anne, mother of the Virgin Mary.